 With SIP-based telephony offering multiple technical and economic benefits over PRI-based systems, it is certainly time to make the PRI to SIP conversion.
+Gartner says “U.S. enterprises of all sizes should migrate to SIP trunking, which will reduce monthly telecommunication expenses by up to 50%”.
+At CarrierBid, we’ve seen this savings first hand and highly recommend PRI to SIP conversions for all of our customers!
 But first, let’s get a little background about these modern communication technologies.

 Primary Rate Interface (PRI) refers to the traditional method of providing large business enterprises with telephony services.
 The service works through an on-premise digital Private Branch Exchange (PBX) connected to the service provider over T1 lines.
 A single PRI can handle 23 voice calls simultaneously: additional PRI circuits need to be added to accommodate increased calling requirements.
-Making calls requires the use of a physical device such as a fixed-line phone.
+Making calls requires the use of a physical device.

-Session Initiation Protocol (SIP) is a protocol that allows for transmission of data and voice over a data network.
+Session Initiation Protocol (SIP) is a protocol that allows for transmission of voice over a data network.
 Two options are available for SIP telephony:

 Any SIP-enabled device – IP phones, computers, laptops, smartphones etc. – can be used for making calls.
 It is very easy to scale up: additional licenses and a bandwidth upgrade are all that may be required for increasing the number of concurrent SIP calls.